 Vegetarianism in America study (2008), published by Vegetarian Times shows that 3.2 percent of U.S. adults, or 7.3 million people, follow a vegetarian-based diet.
 Approximately 0.5 percent, or 1 million, of those are vegans, who consume no animal products at all.
 In addition, 10 percent of U.S., adults, or 22.8 million people, say they largely follow a vegetarian-inclined diet.

-Full List of Vegetarian and Vegan Documents (12 Items)
+Click Here for Full List (12 Items)